thejeffersoncase/thejeffersoncase/index.markdown

 Available in two distinct styles and sizes, The Jefferson is tailored to fit your personal taste:

+### The Jefferson Standard

+**Starting at $45 USD for the small case, $55 for the large case.
+Drum-dyed veg-tan leather.
+Optional monogram included.**

-- **The Jefferson Standard (Small $45; Large $55):** A sleek and functional design that offers timeless appeal, perfect for everyday use.
+A sleek and functional design that offers timeless appeal, perfect for everyday use.
 It comes with a monogramming option at no extra cost, making it uniquely yours.
 Available in drum-dyed tan, brown, or black.
 [Click here to see the colors](https://strathmereleather.b-cdn.net/Drum-Dyed%20Leather%20Colors.jpg).

+### The Jefferson Premium

+**Starting at $99 for the small case, $109 for the large case.
+Hand-dyed veg-tan leather.
+Optional monogram included.**

-- **The Jefferson Hand-Dyed (Small $99; Large $109):** For those who seek something extraordinary, this version is hand-dyed to achieve a rich, bespoke finish that stands out.
+For those who seek something extraordinary, this version is hand-dyed to achieve a rich, bespoke finish that stands out.
 It’s a true reflection of Jefferson’s belief in the beauty of individuality.
-Available in several different hand-dyed colors, [click here to preview](https://strathmereleather.b-cdn.net/leather%20dye%20color%20options.jpg).
+Available in several different hand-dyed colors, [click here to preview and see additional details](/premium.html).

 Both version are available in a "small" and "large" size.
 Small is designed to fit "pocket" notebooks, or notebooks with the dimensions of 3.5" wide by 5.5" tall (i.e. your standard [Field Notes notebooks](https://fieldnotesbrand.com/#products)).
 Large is designed for notebooks that are 4.75" wide by 7.5" tall (i.e. [Pitch Black](https://fieldnotesbrand.com/products/pitch-black-notebook), [5E Gaming Journals](https://fieldnotesbrand.com/products/5e-gaming-journals), and [Streetscapes](https://fieldnotesbrand.com/products/streetscapes)).